JamesSuryaPutra/Basics-of-Kaggle-Part-5-Introduction-to-SQL/Course Notes/Aliasing & Other Improvements.md

-# Aliasing & Other Improvements
+# Aliasing and other improvements
 A couple hints to make your queries even better:

 1}	The column resulting from COUNT(id) was called f0__.
 That's not a very descriptive name.
 You can change the name by adding AS NumPosts after you specify the aggregation.
 This is called